overload-labs/sol/README.md

 </p>
 <br />

 This repository contains the core contract, `Overload.sol`, for Overload.
-AVSs built on top of `Overload.sol` is expected to implement `IHOverload.sol` which is the interface for hook callbacks.
+The AVSs that build on top of `Overload.sol` is expected to implement the `IHOverload.sol` hook interace.

 ## Contracts